johnpolacek/TweenPages/README.md

 ### Why Next.js?

-One of the things that makes Next.js so great is that you get that awesome single page app experience while also keeping the performance and architectural benefits of serverside rendering and routing.
+One of the things that makes Next.js so great is that you can create a modern, slick single page app experience while keeping the performance and other benefits of classic server-side rendering and routing.

 There is an official [next-page-transitions example](https://github.com/vercel/next.js/tree/canary/examples/with-next-page-transitions) that demonstrates how to add a loading state when navigating to a page, wait for the page to load its content and animate in when it's ready.